WendyBaiYunwei/FSL_Rectifier/README.md

-# How to Run FSL-Rectifier and Reproduce Results
+# How to Run FSL-Rectifier
 This directory contains our major implementations for the work FSL-Rectifier.

 ## Data and Pretrained Model Preparation